annalisajoy1014/Sail-to-Xhorhas/README.md

-# Sail-to-Xhorhas
-This is the adventure about the ship, the Nergaliid
+# This is a text-based adventure for players aboard the Nergaliid sailing to Xhorhas